lc512k/excercise-requests/README.md

 Before you start, please run `npm install` to download all your dependencies

 ## Run
-Run your clientside site by doing:
+Run your site by doing:
 `node localServer.js`

 Run your serverside app (API endpoints) by doing: